mattfeltonma/azure-resource-changes-query/README.md

 This Python solution queries for changes made to a specific Azure resource type (such as microsoft.storage/storageaccounts) within a provided Azure subscription.
 The Azure Resource Graph provides up to 14 days of changes for a resource.

+The solution produces JSON file containing the changes made to the resources.

 ## Requirements

 ### Python Runtime and Modules